SSIGPRO/albero-system/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-**FOREST-GC** is a configurable, GPU-accelerated rendering engine to generate **high-resolution synthetic satellite imagery** of tree plantations, primarily olive trees.
+This is the Official GitHub repository of **FOREST-GC**: a configurable, GPU-accelerated rendering engine to generate **high-resolution synthetic satellite imagery** of tree plantations, primarily olive trees.
 It includes precise annotations of tree positions and counts, enabling training and evaluation of deep learning models for **automated tree counting from satellite data**.

 This project addresses the critical challenge of limited labeled datasets for agricultural monitoring by enabling **sim-to-real transfer learning** for precise tree counting.